-The test drive shall be any drive suitable for use at 15916 ftprad.
+The test drive shall be any drive suitable for use at 7958 ftprad.
+The test may be carried out at rotational speeds of 600 rpm or 300 rpm.

 H.2.2 Peak Shift Measurement Circuit

 The measurement circuit shall be as shown in Fig. H.1.